gadu04/AutoSchemaKG/DIAGRAMS.md

 ║              PHASE 3: SCHEMA INDUCTION & GROUNDING                    ║
 ║                                                                        ║
 ║  ┌──────────────────────────────────────────────────────────────┐    ║
-║  │  PART 3a: CONCEPT INDUCTION (CORE)                           │    ║
+  │  PART 3a: CONCEPT INDUCTION                                  │    ║
 ║  │  ┌────────────────────────────────────────────────────────┐  │    ║
 ║  │  │  For each unique node:                                  │  │    ║
 ║  │  │    • Call LLM with concept prompt                       │  │    ║